How the Last Superpower Was Unchained

 In October 2001, the invasion of Afghanistan was launched.
 In the spring of 2003, the invasion of Iraq followed, and those were only the initial steps in what was increasingly envisioned as the imposition of a Pax Americana on the Greater Middle East.
 There could be no doubt, for instance, that Iran and Syria, too, would soon go the way of Iraq and Afghanistan.
 Bush’s top officials had been nursing just such dreams since, in 1997, many of them formed a think tank (the first ever to enter the White House) called the Project for the New American Century and began to write out what were then the fantasies of figures nowhere near power.
 By 2003, they were power itself and their dreams, if anything, had grown even more grandiose.

 In addition to imagining a political Pax Republicana in the United States, they truly dreamed of a future planetary Pax Americana in which, for the first time in history, a single power would, in some fashion, control the whole works, the Earth itself.
 And this wasn’t to be a passing matter either.
 The Bush administration’s “unilateralism” rested on a conviction that it could actually create a future in which no country or even bloc of countries would ever come close to matching or challenging U.S. military power.
-The administration’s National Security Strategy of 2002 put the matterbluntly: the U.S. was to “build and maintain” a military, in the phrase of the moment, “beyond challenge.”
+The administration’s National Security Strategy of 2002 put the matter bluntly: the U.S. was to “build and maintain” a military, in the phrase of the moment, “beyond challenge.”

 They had little doubt that, in the face of the most technologically advanced, bulked-up, destructive force on Earth, hostile states would be “shocked and awed” by a simple demonstration of its power, while friendly ones would have little choice but to come to heel as well.
 After all, as President Bush said at a Veterans of Foreign Wars convention in 2007, the U.S. military was “the greatest force for human liberation the world has ever known.”